deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Aren’t most of the BGEV program still missing?”
 Kolbeinn asked.

 *“Yup.
-Including the one they sent to go look for the others.
+Including the secret mission they sent to go look for the others.
 But Three—Dauntless—went in a completely different direction to all the other missing ones.
 Right toward Hunter space.
 The Dominion hadn’t shared their maps by the time they set out.”*

 Kolbeinn grimaced slightly.
 The Dominion had a lot to answer for.
 “Byron worked fast,” he observed.